dotnet-presentations/blazor-workshop/docs/05-authentication-and-authorization.md

 }
 ```

-This is a layout, because it inherits from `BlazorLayoutComponent`.
+This is a layout, because it inherits from `LayoutComponentBase`.
 It nests inside `MainLayout`, because it has its own `@layout` directive saying so.

 Further, it uses `[CascadingParameter]` to get a `UserState` value, and uses that to decide whether to render the current page (by outputting `@Body`) or a "sign in" button instead.